spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 #### Cleanup

-To stop and remove the mysql container running in the docker instance:
+To stop and remove the MySQL container running in the Docker instance, run the following commands:

 ```bash
 docker stop mysql